Whole Lotta Rosie: Early version

 The song's main riff was also featured on an earlier recording with different lyrics, titled "Dirty Eyes", which saw official release on Volts, part of the Bonfire box set.
 "Dirty Eyes" features a different chord progression in the chorus, as well as a slower tempo than "Rosie".

-In late summer of 1976, "Dirty Eyes" was first recorded by AC/DC, along with "Carry Me Home" and "Love at First Feel" for a possible EP.
+In September 1976, "Dirty Eyes" was first recorded by AC/DC, along with "Carry Me Home" and "Love at First Feel" for a possible EP.
 This recording is possibly the version that was later issued on the Bonfire boxed set.
 The EP was scrapped, leaving "Love at First Feel" as a fill-in for the upcoming International Dirty Deeds Done Dirt Cheap album and "Carry Me Home" as a b-side.
 In the following months, "Dirty Eyes" was recrafted into "Whole Lotta Rosie," and recorded during the Let There Be Rock sessions of January–February 1977.

 When the song was released as a single in 1978 it was heavily edited, making the song considerably shorter.
 A big part of the guitar solo was left out as well as the characteristic guitar-band duel.